smoaref/smoaref/README.md

 - Hi, I’m Sean Moaref
 - I do Cloud and API development.
-- drop me a line at: smoaref@banter.co
+- drop me a line at: smoaref@hotmail.com

 <!---
 smoaref/smoaref is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.